Bicyclic semigroup: Properties

 Each entry represents a singleton H-class; the rows are the R-classes and the columns are L-classes.
 The idempotents of B appear down the diagonal, in accordance with the fact that in a regular semigroup with commuting idempotents, each L-class and each R-class must contain exactly one idempotent.

-The bicyclic semigroup is the "simplest" example of a bisimple inverse semigroup with identity; there are many others.
+The bicyclic semigroup is the "simplest" example of a bisimple inverse semigroup with an identity element; there are many others.
 Where the definition of B from ordered pairs used the class of natural numbers (which is not only an additive semigroup, but also a commutative lattice under min and max operations), another set with appropriate properties could appear instead, and the "+", "−" and "max" operations modified accordingly.

+The bicyclic semigroup satisfies the identity $xyyxxyxyyx=xyyxyxxyyx$ for any $x,y$ in $B$.
+Known as Adjan's identity (or Adian's identity), it is the shortest length identity satisfied by $B$.